wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Write some code dealing with universes.
 - Maybe merge strict and non-strict universes these into one, i.e. `Type s h p`, with `s` being the strict (homotopy) level, `h` the (non-strict) homotopy level and `p` the predicative level?
 Of course we will then have `h <= s`.
+- Rethink the formation rules for universes.
+I think the universe `Contr` shouldn't live in `Contr`, but rather in `hContr` - all singletons are equivalent, but we can't just computationally equate `Unit` with the type of sorting functions...

 ## Subtyping, coercions and subtype universes <a id="subtyping"></a> [↩](#toc)